You do not have a default location set

 for parts of Kimberley district.

-Heavy rainfall possible in rain bands to the south and southeast of Tropical Cyclone Fina.
+Heavy rainfall possible from Wednesday morning in the remnants of Severe Tropical Cyclone Hayley.

 Weather Situation